nodejs/nodejs.org/GOVERNANCE.md

 Following this line of thought, the Web Infra Team has technical ownership on aspects that involve knowledge on matters related to Web Infrastructure (CI/CD, Web Frameworks, Cloud Technologies, Web Security and others); The UX & Design Team has technical ownership on aspects that involve knowledge on matters related to UX & Design (CSS, HTML, Accessibility, UX, Design and others); The Website Team has technical ownership on aspects that involve knowledge on matters related to the Node.js Website (Node.js Website's features, Node.js Website's stability, Node.js Website's security and others); and the Standards Team has technical ownership.

-But above all, the Web Team should work together to better the Web Experience for Node.js.
-This means that the Web Team should work together to provide the best Web Experience for Node.
+But above all, the Web Team should work together to better the Web Experience for Node.js, aiming to provide the best experience for Node.js users.